 Inline Code Comments

-G/ICM10 Inline comments should be included on their own line and should be indented at the same level as the code they are commenting on, with a blank line before, but none after.
+G/ICM10 Inline comments must be included on their own line and should be indented at the same level as the code they are commenting on, with a blank line before, but none after.
 Comments describing a block of code should appear on a line by themselves, indented as the code they describe, with one blank line before it and one blank line after it.
 For example:

 if (MAXVAL >= exampleLength)